mirkomarras/kgglm/README.md

 pip install . # from root folder
 ```
 ### Data Mapper
+> [!IMPORTANT]
-It is mandatory to first run the mapper corresponding to the model in the `helper/data_mappers` folder.
+> It is mandatory to first run the mapper corresponding to the model in the `helper/data_mappers` folder.

 To run:
 - NFM, FM, BPRMF, KGAT, CKE, CFKG: `python mapper_kgat.py --dataset <dataset>`